kulvind3r/GamingGaiden/Manual.md

 Same trick as above can be applied fore retroarch as well.
 Use the same core, but make copies of *"retroarch.exe"* for each platform and use those as executables for different platforms.

 Hide the extra copies of *"retroarch.exe"* in explorer to keep your retroarch installation looking neat and clean.

+### Help!
+I accidentally corrupted / lost / deleted some or all of my data.
+How do i restore?

+Check the backup folder in the install directory, it should have backups of database.
+Exit the app.
+Copy the database file from backup zip to install directory and start the app again.

 ### Why the above workarounds?
 Can't you handle these scenarios in code?